 Guest post by Evander Diarmand

 The federal government of the United States is, through a practice of perpetual borrowing, on the verge of financial collapse.
 This is widely decried in media and among citizens to varying degrees but little is done to waylay the rampant expenditure of borrowed funds.
 These loans, derived from foreign states and from the banks of the Federal Reserve Board, are currently the primary source of revenue for the federal state.
 The United States Constitution establishes no clear limit on the purposes for which the federal state may incur such debt nor does it limit the extent thereof.
 Consequently, the congress has taken advantage of the omission to further its political aims both variously and collectively.
 This self-perpetuating debt—both a threat to the national security and to the integrity of the federated union—has been a common feature in American politics for decades; to the extent that citizens widely accept it as typical.
 Despite its ubiquity and the number of people employed by debt-funded government bureaus and agencies, this practice is onerous.
-It is the primary threat to the republic today and must be stopped even if drastic action is required.
+Speaking of debts, it shall be wise if you visit our website and understand the various dynamics of debts.
+Getting back to the topic, it is the primary threat to the republic today and must be stopped even if drastic action is required.

 Financial management is widely regarded by contemporary society as drudgery—it is a necessary task but bland and thankless.
 Most people avoid the subject and procrastinate when they face financial difficulties.
 The general atmosphere of distaste for accounting is amplified enormously in the public spheres of society: several American states ignored the problem and are on the verge of bankruptcy.
 By many accounts, attaining solvency for these states cannot be postponed.
 In the federal government, even this eleventh-hour urgency is nonexistent because the federal government derives its funds in a manner all together obscure; a manner which is certainly extra-legal for any single state to attempt.
 The federal government did not acquire this ability accidentally.
 The entire history of central government in America, when examined broadly, is a series of legislation and court decisions which have gradually allowed more varied sources of revenue for the central authority and fewer restrictions thereon.
 The Articles of Confederation famously established the most restrictive rules for revenue generation and it is widely agreed the founders drafted the US Constitution primarily to remedy this perceived flaw.
 Under the Constitution, the federal apparatus has grown rapidly as court precedent has become increasingly liberal in judgments addressing federal revenue.
 The twentieth century has seen the greatest expansion of federal sources of revenue while the infrequent judicial impediments have been superseded either by legislation or constitutional amendment.
 The federal state, its appetite for money apparently insatiable, has perfected the skill of marketing even the most outrageous proposals for generating revenue—some egregiously unconstitutional—to the American populace.